Do you want to track key metrics like email signups or sales for your site?

 Simply head to Reports » Engagement » Event: Event name from the menu on your left.

-What matters is that you create and track meaningful goals for your site.
+What matters is that you create and track meaningful goals and events for your site.
 This is where MonsterInsights is beneficial, as you can use the data to boost signups, increase sales, and make more money or impact with super easy setup and reporting.

 We hope this article helped you learn how to set up Google Analytics goals for your WordPress site.
 You may also want to see our guide on how to increase your website traffic and our pick for the best email marketing services.